finos/datahelix/README.md

 #### Writing Tests
 Testing uses JUnit as the test runner.
-ScalaTest can be used to implement various specifications such as AAA, BDD, etc.
+ScalaTest can be used to implement various specifications such as AAA, BDD, acceptance, etc.

 To run tests, they must be delcared in the pom.xml
 ```